 "We take a partnership approach throughout the development journey – nurturing ideas and providing technical and marketing support to our developer community.
-This combined with the strong commercial opportunity will be key to continuing our current momentum,” added Mr Lewis.Read More:
+This combined with the strong commercial opportunity will be key to continuing our current momentum,” added Mr Lewis.Read more: Mobile malware started with Cabir a decade ago: Kaspersky Read More:

 - Nokia launches Lumia 930 Windows 8.1 flagship